Razat94/learnSEO/README.md

 - [x] Try to use an h1 tag for page headers or headings to help crawlers identify pages.
 [Source](https://support.google.com/webmasters/answer/7451184?hl=en#headingtags)
 	> Please note that you should use header tags only when it's appropriate.
 [Source](https://www.youtube.com/watch?v=GIn5qJKU8VM)

+- [x] Try to optimize the text content on your homepage so that you have at least 2 paragraphs of unique content.
+Build this content based off your keyword research.

 - [x] I really liked Rands [talk on 10x content](https://moz.com/blog/how-to-create-10x-content-whiteboard-friday) and [his take on "good unique content"](https://moz.com/blog/why-good-unique-content-needs-to-die-whiteboard-friday).